joedolson/my-calendar/src/readme.txt

 * Remove fallback function for is_ssl()
 * Improve conflicting event errors when the conflicting event is still unpublished.
 * Add custom template to pass a calendar that's embeddable via iframe.
+* Bug fix: Multisite environments need to use navigation on current site, not from remote site.

 = 3.2.10 =